[This post simplifies the distinctions of the church of Christ and is not comprehensive.]

 How the Churches of Christ Agree with Other Churches

-People may describe the churches of Christ as “evangelical” because they match the description.
+People may describe the churches of Christ as “evangelical” because their core beliefs are evangelical.
 These congregations believe in the triune nature of God in three persons as God the Father, the Son, and the Holy Spirit are God (Isa 48:16; Matt 28:19–20; 1 Cor 8:6; 2 Cor 13:14).
 The churches of Christ uphold the Scriptures as guided by the Spirit, inerrant, and infallible as breathed out by God (2 Tim 3:16–17; 2 Pet 1:20–21).
 Churches of Christ believe the gospel that Jesus died, was buried, and bodily rose on the third day according to the Scriptures (1 Cor 15:1–5).
 The churches of Christ believe that salvation is by grace through faith from being raised with Christ (Eph 2:4–10; Col 2:12–13; cf. Rom 6:3–5).
 By faith in the Genesis account of creation, the churches of Christ believe that God created man and woman in His image and that humanity fell by sin to death with its suffering and so humanity needs a Savior to conquer sin’s death (Gen 1–3).
-For Jesus’s affirmation of Genesis and more, the churches of Christ are morally conservative valuing the life of the unborn opposing abortion and upholding marriage between one man and one woman for life (Mark 10:6).
+For Jesus’s affirmation of Genesis and more, the churches of Christ are morally conservative valuing the life of the unborn and so oppose abortion and they uphold marriage between one man and one woman for life (Mark 10:6).

 1. Churches of Christ see the Bible as harmonious truth without error, and the Scriptures are the complete guide for teaching and every good work.